-- Follow this link to the Environmental Health and Safety Office website: http://umanitoba.ca/admin/vp_admin/risk_management/ehso/training/index.html - Go to the Training section and follow the instructions to read the NWGO (PDF) and then complete the test through UM Learn. - When you have passed the test, print the certificate and return to Rob Ellis.
+- Follow this link to the Environmental Health and Safety Office website: http://umanitoba.ca/admin/vp_admin/risk_management/ehso/training/index.html - Go to the Training section and follow the instructions to read the NWGO (PDF) and then complete the test through UM Learn. - When you have passed the test, print the certificate and return to the Safety Technician.